nicolaslopezj/searchable/README.md

 ```

-### Search Paginated
+## Search Paginated

-If you are going to search the model and use pagination, you have to do this
+Laravel default pagination doesn't work with this, you have to do it this way

 ```php
 // This class is required